swarris/Pacasus/README.md

 Selection your device
 ---------------------
-By default, pypaswas will use the first CPU device.
+By default, pacasus will use the first CPU device.
 This can be changed by using:
 - *--device_type=[CPU|GPU]*
 - *--platform_name=[Intel|NVIDIA]*
 - *--framework=[opencl|CUDA]*